 Truck tents are exactly what their name might suggest.
 They are tents that you set up in the bed of your pickup truck.
 They typically hold two or three people in the bed of your truck with the protection of a tent over the top.

-Truck tent campers let you take your campsite with you.
+Truck tent campers let you take your campsite with you (similar to rooftop tents).
 They are super portable and increase your packing space.
 With different tent designs for various truck types, anyone with a pickup can enjoy this less extreme version of camping.

 Features to Look for in a Truck Tent